Casa Cristo Ethnographic Museum

 Guided tours and special events at Casa Cristo

 Casa Cristo, in Encamp, is open to visitors of all ages, who can see it privately or in groups.
-To participate in guided tours, prior reservation is required.
+To participate in guided tours, prior reservation is required (limited capacity).
 On these tours, museum guides will explain anecdotes about the family and the house, often around the chimney, the meeting point of the home.
 This house-museum organises tours and special events on specific dates and at certain times of year.
-For example, during winter months the so-called "Veladas del payés" take place: tours by candlelight, like in the old days, which are held on Fridays and Saturdays in the evenings, and offer a tasting of toasted bread and typical cold meats from Andorra.
-However, in July and August, night-time tours are held after 9:00 p.m. with a tasting of sweet wine and chocolate.

 Other interesting information

-The tour of Casa Cristo is on routes 2 and 6 of Andorra Tourist Bus.
+The tour of Casa Cristo is on route 4 of Andorra Tourist Bus.